 Scholarly Commons Citation

 Solum, Lawrence B., "To Our Children's Children's Children: The Problems of Intergenerational Ethics" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 873.
+873.